statamic/docs/content/collections/docs/fieldsets.md

 ---
 ## Overview

-Fieldsets are almost functionally equivalent to [Blueprints](/blueprints), except that they exist for you to be able to create usable fields.
+Fieldsets are almost functionally equivalent to [Blueprints](/blueprints), except that they exist for you to be able to create reusable fields.

 While Blueprints attach directly to content like collections or forms, Fieldsets are not directly attached to anything.